-These are all tech companies, so if the tech industry suffers setbacks due to global events (including the effects of harsh regulations, something we’re already seeing happen in some nations), you have no counterweights in your portfolio.
+These are all tech companies, so if the tech industry suffers setbacks due to predictable global or black swan events (including the effects of harsh regulations, something we’re already seeing happen in some nations), you have no counterweights in your portfolio.

 Investing all your money in a Nasdaq-based index fund would be extremely risky for this reason.

 Further complicating diversification is the truth already mentioned earlier.
-You can be diversified but still be invested 100% in stocks, and thus at great risk from the effects of negative world events.
+You can be diversified but still be invested 100% in stocks, and thus at great risk from the effects of negative world events and black swan events.

 The surest measure of wealth protection comes from asset allocation, meaning expanding your wealth into bonds, cash, and perhaps other assets like real estate and even collectibles.

 But as the Kiplinger quote makes clear, how you achieve the most ideal and optimized allocation that balances risk against long term growthisn’t simple at all.

 In fact, this is the question that few can answer.
 This is the reason to get a financial advisor.

-And if you’re a high net worth or ultra-high net worth investor in the San Francisco Bay area, you don’t just want a financial advisor.
+And if you’re a high net worth or ultra-high net worth investor, you don’t just want a financial advisor.
 You want a wealth manager – a specialized expert who works exclusively with investors of your financial caliber.
 That means devoting time and energy to choose the right financial advisor to handle your portfolio.

 Portfolio Protection Measures You Don’t Have Time For

-Much advice gets proliferated about how to protect your portfolio against unforeseen and uncontrollable world events and black swans, such as this article on portfolio protection.
+Much advice gets proliferated about how to protect your portfolio against unforeseen and uncontrollable world events and black swan events, such as this article on portfolio protection.

 Here’s the problem with most of this advice: It’s written at a level that assumes a high degree of financial and investment expertise.